jacksonarnold/news_bytes_flutter/README.md

 # news_bytes

-The News Bytes mobile application for aggregating daily news.
+The NewsBytes mobile application for aggregating daily news.

 ## Branching
 - `main` - production version of the application, no direct commits to main branch, only merges from dev